getting-around

 Airport8kmTrain (12 mins)

-See our Malaga public transport guide for details on buses and the metro.
-If you'd rather not walk at all, check our Malaga taxi guide.
 You can also rent electric scooters or bikes for longer distances.
-If you're driving, check our parking guide.
+If you're driving, check the parking guide for Malaga.

 Fun Facts About Walking in Malaga